Astera-org/launch/README.md

 More [advanced specifications](https://docs.rs/env_logger/latest/env_logger/#enabling-logging) than `debug` are possible if you need finer control of what is being logged.

-### Running the docker image locally
+### Running the container image locally

-It can be helpful to run a docker container locally if your command does not run successfully.
+It can be helpful to run a container locally if your command does not run successfully.
-By running a docker container locally, you can inspect the file system inside the container or try out some commands quickly.
+By running a container locally, you can inspect the file system inside it or try out some commands quickly.
-To do so, determine the docker image digest from the build output emitted by `launch`.
+To do so, determine the container image digest from the build output emitted by `launch`.
 It should look something like:

 ```